-2.4.1 Task 1 - Navigate the Panama Canal
+2.4.1 Task 1 - Navigation Channel

-The Navigate the Panama Canal task is a navigation channel demonstration that demonstrates the basic autonomous control and sensing capabilities.
-The ASV must navigate through two pairs of red and green buoys in a fully autonomous manner.
+The Navigation Channel task is a navigation demonstration showcasing the basic autonomous control and sensing capabilities.
+The ASV must autonomously navigate through two pairs of red and green buoys.
 The entire ASV must pass through both sets of the gates, without touching the buoys.
 The ASV must start its autonomous navigation a minimum of 6 ft. before the first set of gates.